subnero1/website-staging/faq/index.md

     </div>

     <div class="faq-content">
-  <p>Our Frequently Asked Questions (FAQ) page is designed to address a wide range of inquiries, ensuring you have a seamless experience while exploring our offerings.
+  <p class="intro-text">Our Frequently Asked Questions (FAQ) page is designed to address a wide range of inquiries, ensuring you have a seamless experience while exploring our offerings.
 Whether you're looking for general information, technical details, or assistance with specific tasks, this comprehensive resource is your go-to destination for clarity and insights.
 If you can't find what you're looking for, don't hesitate to reach out to info@subnero.com</p>
       <!-- {% assign faq_pages = site.pages | where:"categories","general" %} -->

       {% for faqcat in site.data.faq-categories %}